Afghan refugees in U.S. despair from afar: ‘There is no hope’

 Somaye Sarvarzade was a month-old baby when her mother carried her on the back of a motorcycle as they fled Herat in western Afghanistan, across the border with Iran and into the city of Mashhad.
 She would live there for the next 20 years.

-The Soviet-backed Afghan communist government had forced her family out of their home, using it to host Soviet officials, Somaye said.
+Afghanistan’s Soviet-backed communist government had forced her family out of their home and used it to host Soviet officials, Somaye said.

 In 2008, seven years after the United States and its allies toppled the Taliban government, her family went back to Afghanistan.
 With the promise of democracy came hope for women, she said.
-She started working with UNICEF to help bring education to remote areas and became a living example that higher education (including a master’s degree from Stanford University), a career and a life of her own was possible.
+She started working with UNICEF to help bring education to remote areas and became a living example that higher education (including a master’s degree from Stanford University), a career and a life of one’s own were possible.

 That sense of possibility was wiped out in a matter of days after the Taliban took control of major cities, including her hometown of Herat, where her cousins told her they were not allowed into the university on Saturday, she said.